securityinmobility/meta-josev/README.md

 # meta-josev

-Jocto layer with recipe files to include Josev in a yocto image
+Jocto layer with recipe files to include Josev to a yocto image

 https://github.com/SwitchEV/josev